Skip to main content

 Our 3+3 BA/JD Program

 Earn your bachelor’s and law degrees in less time.
 The dual degree is a direct admission program that functions as a partnership between the Willamette Law and Willamette College.
 During their junior year of undergraduate coursework, students interested in the joint degree program can apply for admission to the School of Law.
-Build your understanding of the law and get a headstart on your career with the joint BA/JD program.
+Build your understanding of the law and get a head start on your career with the joint BA/JD program.

 Why choose a BA/JD Program at Willamette?